zmkfirmware/zmk/docs/docs/development/hardware-integration/shift-registers.md

 };
 ```

-Note that for convenience, ZMK gives the `spi2` node of the Seeed Studio XIAO series the name `xiao_spi`.
+Note that for convenience, ZMK gives the `spi2` node of the Seeed Studio XIAO series the label `xiao_spi`.

 :::tip
-If you are making a shield, rather than editing the board's files directly, add a `<your shield folder>/boards/<your board>.overlay` file.
-This will then be included in your board's definition when you build your shield.
+If you are making a shield, add a `<your shield folder>/boards/<your board>.overlay` file rather than editing the board's files directly.
+This will then be included in your board's definition when you build with your shield.
 :::

 ### Enable SPI